samthebest/dump/agile-data-and-tdd.md

 So before you can write a test for your entry point, you need to ensure what you are going to do is going to have an entry point.
 Similarly for methods and classes one needs a testing framework.
 In the world of the notebooks, shells and labs, like iPython, iScala, iSpark, R Studio, ScalaLab, Jupyter, HUE, Zeplin, Intellij worksheets, bash, spark-shell, scala shell, python shell etc, we don't really have an entry point or easy hook-ins for testing frameworks.
 Notebooks are great for exploration and interactivity, but they encourage bad practices if used for production code.

-1. Notebooks encourage flat structure, resulting in disorganized code
+1. Notebooks encourage flat structure, resulting in disorganised code
 2. They are powerful interactive tools, but **not** powerful code editors; code inspections, refactoring tools, etc are weak
 3. They encourage manual testing
 4. They cannot be tracked by git (they are stored as JSON, not code)